 I get it.
-It's looking scary out there, especially now that mass layoffs are shocking a tech world we once thought was bubble wrapped against the economic turmoil that haunts the rest of us.
+It's looking scary out there, especially now that mass layoffs are shocking in a tech world we once thought was bubble-wrapped against the economic turmoil that haunts the rest of us.

 But there's a specific backhanded expertise that develops from not once, not twice, but thrice surviving what many consider the worst-case workforce scenario: ending the day with only a cardboard box of Kleenex and desk snacks where a full-time, benefitted job used to be.
 And I intend to use this strange expertise to shed some light on what it means to live with and ultimately move on from layoff anxiety.

 So whether you've been laid off or are worried it's coming, here are some of my go-to tactics and notes to self.
 Trust me; I'm an expert.